Dvigrad a place rich with history and stories

 But let's get back to Dvigrad's history.
 Legend has it that the infamous British privateer, buccaneer, corsair, sea rogue and freebooter, a real life pirate Henry Morgan and his tempestuous crew visited Dvigrad and hid a treasure in it's near surroundings.

-The crew liked the place so much, that they decide to enjoy their much earned retirement and settled in the nearby town of Mrgani, that used to be named Morgani, which further thickens the plot, and no, they did not book a holiday rental apartment or a seaview villa with a pool through booking or airbnb, they just came and took.
+The crew liked the place so much, that they decide to enjoy their much earned retirement and settled in the nearby town of Mrgani, that used to be named Morgani, which further thickens the plot, and no, they did not book a holiday rental apartment or a seaview villa with a pool through booking, rentistra or airbnb, they just came and took what they liked.